-Employees contribute 5% of their compensation each month to their member contribution account through a pre-tax salary reduction.
-Some political subdivisions elected to phase in the required 5% member contribution; all employees will be paying the full 5% by July 1, 2016.
+Employees contribute 5% of compensation their each month to their member contribution account through a pre-tax salary reduction.
+Some political subdivisions elected to phase in the required 5% member contribution: employees will be paying the full 5% by July 1, 2016.